ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

      ('d/34683987', 'dog_71'),
      ('d/34683963', 'dog_8')]

-We observe that the original collection continues to also contain the cat Records, in addition to the newly created ``Cats`` collection and all the doc Records.
+We observe that the original collection continues to contain the cat Records, as well as the newly created ``Cats`` collection, and all the dog Records.
-To complete the move, we would need to de-link the cat Records from the original Collection.
+To complete the move, we need to de-link the cat Records from the original Collection.
 We do this again via the ``collectionsItemsUpdate()`` function.
 However, this time, we would need to pass the same cat Record IDs with the ``rem_ids`` keyword argument rather than the ``add_ids`` keyword argument: